aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/column/_index.md

 ```

-Gets and sets the column width in unit of characters.
+the column width in unit of characters.

 **Returns:**
 double